The Cartographer's Apprentice

 The maps themselves were the hardest part.
 Not the drafting — Cael’s hand was steady enough, and the measurements came naturally once he stopped trying to measure what was there and started measuring what was arriving.
 The hard part was the ethics.

-“If I map a harbor that won’t exist for three hundred years,” he asked one evening, “and someone finds this map and sails to where the harbor should be — they’ll find open ocean.
+“If I map a harbor that won’t exist for three hundred years,” he said one evening, “and someone finds this map and sails to where the harbor should be — they’ll find open ocean.
 Rocks, maybe.
 They could die.”

 Master Fen set down her pen.
 “Yes.”